nek0suki/nek0suki.github.io/_projects/houdini.md

 </div>

 ### Geodesic Distance using Heat Equation
+To solve geodesic distance, build a Lplacian operator first.
+Then setup initial impulse at points according to corresponding point areas.
+Next, evolve Heat equation $$\star_0 \frac{\partial u}{\partial t} = - d_0^T \star_1 d_0 u$$ with backward Euler for a few steps to achieve equilibrium.
+After that, find the gradient of the heat flow on the primitives.
+Finally, use Poisson reconstruciton to find a distance field that best fits the gradient.
 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.liquid loading="eager" path="assets/img/houdini/heat.png" title="Heat Method" class="img-fluid rounded z-depth-1" zoomable=true%}